abialemuel/Monitoring-App/README.md

 # Monitoring App

-This service probes devices using the http module.
-You can configure the devices to probe by adding entries to the `probe_config.yaml` file.
+This service probes APIs using the http module.
+You can configure the APIs to probe by adding entries to the `probe_config.yaml` file.

 ## Features